willdurand/Hateoas/README.md

 ### Stable Version

-Version `2.x` is the current major stable version.
+Version `3.x` is the current major stable version.

-### Next version

-The upcoming version is `3.x`, it is still a "work in progress" and is not recommended to use it in production.

-`willdurand/hateoas`  `3.x` will be compatible with `jms/serializer` `^2.1`

-By following the [3.0](https://github.com/willdurand/Hateoas/milestone/3) milestone it is possible to have more info about the development status.
+Version `2.x` is maintained only for security bug fixes and for major issues that might occur.

 Contributing
 ------------